MariusIrgens/C64RayTracer/readme.txt

    C64 RAYTRACER BY MARIUS IRGENS
 ========================================================================

+OBS!
+I am working on implementing Signed Distance Function style raymarching at the moment, so the program is not working.
+If you want to test it you have to comment out Method 2 (SDFRaymarch) and uncomment Method 1 (sphereIntersect) in the main render loop.

 So far it is only doing sphere/ray intersection and lambertian shading.
 In the future I will try other ray tracing algorithms (when I have time).

 Its written in C (with lots of inline assembly) and uses the cc65 compiler.
 Especially the floating point aritmetic subroutine call functions is written in assembly.